Take home more from your visit to Milton with a walk around its historic town buildings and charming late 19th to early 20th century homes.

 British settlers first came to the Milton area to harvest the valuable red cedar trees but soon realised the farming potential of the surrounding nutrient-rich volcanic soil, known as Milton monzonite.
 Government land grants to settler farmers forced indigenous people off their traditional lands, confining those who stayed in the district to a designated ‘camp’ on the south side of Ulladulla harbour.
 Fortunately many did stay, and Milton-Ulladulla still has a vibrant indigenous community who pass on important knowledge of country.

-The incoming settlers also developed a thriving timber industry, cutting the tall, straight local trees such as spotted gum (Corymbia maculata) for export to the Illawarra region and Sydney for building, railway sleepers and mine timbering.
+The incoming settlers also developed a thriving timber industry, cutting the tall, straight local trees such as spotted gum (Corymbia maculata) and blackbutt (Eucalyptus pilularis) for export to the Illawarra region and Sydney for building, railway sleepers and mine timbering.
 Along the elevated ridgeline from Stony Hill settlers built homes at ‘The Settlement’ (now Milton), and also to the west on the fertile plain at Croobyar, and at ‘Boat Harbour’, now Ulladulla.

 Milton town centre was subdivided in 1860 by speculator John Booth on land bought from Joseph Whatman of Myrtle Farm.
 The 32 lots sold in the area were bounded by Myrtle St, Thomas St, Church St and Croobyar Rd, with the Southern Rd (also locally known as Murramarang St, or also simply ‘Main St’, and now the Princes Highway) crossing it at an angle, causing some unusual block shapes and intersections.
 Streets were named for family and friends and the building lots sold quickly for up to £27 each.